Pogo Joe

-Pogo Joe is a game for the Commodore 64 and Atari 8-bit family written by William F. Denman, Jr. and Oliver Steele and published by Screenplay in 1983.
-The art is by Michael Haire.
-Steven Baumrucker wrote the sound and music routines, designed and named the levels, and wrote the music.
-Pogo Joe is a Q*bert clone with several extra features.
+Pogo Joe is an action video game for the Commodore 64 and Atari 8-bit computers written by William F. Denman, Jr. Oliver Steele, and Steven Baumrucker and published by Screenplay in 1983.
+The game is a variant of the 1982 arcade video game Q*bert.
+As the title character, the player hops between circular platforms to change the color of each while avoiding monsters.

 Gameplay

 The player takes the role of the eponymous Pogo Joe, a boy on a pogo stick.
 The game takes place over 65 different levels, each consisting of a different arrangement of barrels.
 To complete a level, Pogo Joe must jump on every barrel.
 Holding the joystick button lets Pogo Joe jump over a barrel or empty space the width of a barrel.
 Falling off is impossible.

 To make Pogo Joe's job harder, several enemies inhabit the levels.
 They first start out as spherical "eggs" of different colours.
 Colliding with these "eggs" kills the enemy within them, but if left alone for a few seconds, the "eggs" hatch into different sorts of enemies.
 Most are fatal to Pogo Joe, but a few are not.

 The tops of the barrels have different colours depending on their status or functionality: